Réfrigérateur commercial dans une forêt symbolisant "Quels sont les impacts environnementaux de la réfrigération commerciale?"

 What are the environmental impacts of commercial refrigeration?

-The Unseen Environmental Footprint of Commercial Refrigeration
+The Unknown Environmental Footprint of Commercial Refrigeration

 1. Greenhouse Gas Emissions: The Invisible Culprit